 Our distinctive culture is defined by four key principles - Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself.
 We encourage you to reflect on your experiences, values, and passions so that you may craft thoughtful and authentic responses that demonstrate your fit with our program - culturally, academically, and professionally.

-Below are the required essays, supplemental essays, and optional essays for Fall 2019.
+Below are the required essays, supplemental essays, and optional essays for the Fall 2019-2020 application cycle.

 Required Essay #1

 What makes you feel alive when you are doing it, and why?
 (300 words maximum)

 At Berkeley Haas, we are redefining leadership.
 We value different opinions and perspectives, recognizing that we always have more to learn about others’ lived experiences and histories.
 We encourage speaking up and listening, and courageously use our power to address barriers and drive change for positive impact.